lokmanTech/youtube_data_engineering/README.md

 -------Traditional "batch" business intelligence------- Minutes ~ Hour: Reactive
 Days ~ Month: Historical
--->

 **Datasets from YouTube taken from Kaggle by Mitchell J.**
 - Top trending videos
 - What is "Trending"?

 1. YouTube uses factors, including users interactions, e.g number of views, shares, comments and likes.
-Not the most-viewed videos overall for the calendarr year
+Not the most-viewed videos overall for the calendar year

 - Source: Kaggle.
 Data collected using YouTube API.
 [Click here](https://www.youtube.com/redirect?event=video_description&redir_token=QUFFLUhqbEhQUy01eWpUSnRpVTRMVkl6Y09RcGkxVEljd3xBQ3Jtc0ttZUZ4a0xaZ0NkVjJtOGpFWHVlRDVjS1d1NDJUaFpaVnQwUGlSemdieW84N29vZUdlT25FOWhpZ0hLbjMwSE10SnF6M3JvbHZ2TkNZM1h0ZHFPdWQ0eVdneXUtM0lKbm4tMERlWGh5NVNfZWlGT1Uxdw&q=https%3A%2F%2Fwww.kaggle.com%2Fdatasnaek%2Fyoutube-new&v=yZKJFKu49Dk) to view & download the datasets getting from Kaggle.
+-->

 **On-premise Data Centre vs. Cloud Data Centre**

 In cost wise, it is efficient to use Cloud Based.
 In this project we will explore on Amazon Web Services (AWS) which the leading cloud platform next to Microsoft.
 We can call it one-stop center for cloud services, since many services they offers.

+### Data Engineering Process

 **Log in into your AWS Account under IAM account**
-1. Create an [AWS Account](https://portal.aws.amazon.com/billing/signup#/start/email).
+1. `CREATE AN AWS ACCOUNT`: Click [here](https://portal.aws.amazon.com/billing/signup#/start/email).
 If, this is your first time login into AWS Dashboard Account, to access the services, you need to activate, by inserting payment method then follow the verification steps.
 If you already have an account, just sign in into your IAM role account, if you don't have, follow next instruction.
-2. Again if you already have an IAM role account you can skip this step. to create and IAM role account, search and click `IAM`, then click  `Users`, then click `add users`. during IAM account setup, here are some component keys that you need to focus on; username, IAM role (programmatic access), passwords, attached existing policies (select AdministratorAccess), download the csv (and save it at secure location).
+2. `CREATE AWS IAM ROLE ACCOUNT`: Again if you already have an IAM role account you can skip this step. to create and IAM role account, search and click `IAM`, then click  `Users`, then click `add users`. during IAM account setup, here are some component keys that you need to focus on; username, IAM role (programmatic access), passwords, attached existing policies (select AdministratorAccess), download the csv (and save it at secure location).
 Once IAM role account created, and create new access key and download the csv file once you completed creating access key ( access key, allowing us to pair with other tools to use with the account).
 Now, you have successfully created the IAM role account together with the secret key, login the IAM account via link given in the csv. that you download earlier.
-3.
+3. `SETTING UP AWS CLI ON YOUR DEVICE`: You can link your device to install [AWS CLI](https://aws.amazon.com/cli/) either MAC, Windows or Linux.
+Setting this up will help you fasten up the process.
+Then, configure your CMD (if using Windows) or Terminal (if using MAC) by inserting command `aws configure` then the system will prompt question like access key, secret access key, region.
+4. `SETTING UP AWS S3 BUCKET`: Next, you can go to AWS console (under IAM role account), then create new S3 Bucket. you can name it whatever you want, in this project, I've named my bucket `my-yt-data-analysis-bucket`.
+5.